tecnickcom/rndpwd/README.md

 rndpwd [flags]

 Flags:

--c, --charset="!#.0123456789@ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz": Characters to use to generate a password -l, --length=16: Length of each password (number of characters or bytes) -q, --quantity=1: Number of passwords to generate
+-s, --server: Set this to true to start an HTTP RESTful API server -u, --httpaddr="8080": HTTP API address for server mode (ip:port) or just (:port) -c, --charset="!#.0123456789@ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz": Characters to use to generate a password -l, --length=16: Length of each password (number of characters or bytes) -q, --quantity=1: Number of passwords to generate